 If you go online you can find all sorts of dealers that sell used Vespas.
 Check what else they sell and read the reviews left behind by previous customers.
 By reading the reviews you can determine if you can rely on them if something is wrong with your Vespa.

 We bought a modern Vespa from a dealer.
-Unfortunately, we made the mistake that it was a car dealer which had a Vespa for sale.
+Unfortunately, we made the mistake that it was a car dealer who had a Vespa for sale.
 At that time we were still inexperienced in buying used Vespas and we had this idea that you can trust a story of a dealer more than that of a private owner.

 In the end, this Vespa was the worst Vespa we had bought.
 It broke down a lot and once it was checked by a trustworthy maintenance guy, we learned that the Vespa might have been in a big accident, was poorly repaired and no authentic Piaggio engine parts were used.